 Have used DRA PAT Testing for a number of years now.
 Hassle free, brilliant service.
 Provides reminders as to when your testing is due which is helpful.
 Has also informed me in the past that some items aren’t annually tested – saving me money rather than just going ahead and doing it.
 Excellent friendly service

 Have used Richard and DRA for a number of years now, every time giving first class service and efficiency.
 He is punctual with timing, very flexible with any needs or requirements and won’t try to add any extras or unnecessary work to what is required.
 I have no hesitation in recommending him and will be using his services in the future.

 DRA provided an efficient and professional service for our PAT testing.
 They managed to work around everyone in the office and didn’t cause any inconvenience.
 We definately have no hesitation of using their services on an ongoing basis

 According to a survey; 56% of microwave ovens used for more than 2 years can leak levels of radiation 10% higher than the safety standard of 5mW/cm² regulated by the FDA and EPA.

-However, the functionality of commercial ovens can decline over time with constant use so it is still recommended that ovens be checked for power and temperature rise.
-To do this requires specialist equipment, that we have, so we can offer this service.
+The functionality of commercial ovens can decline over time with constant use so it is still recommended that ovens be checked for power and temperature rise.

 Microwave oven emissions testing checks that the levels of radiation emitted from the machine are within recommended guidelines.
 The radiation limit is set to 5 milliwatts per square centimetre at approximately 5 centimetres from the oven.